-His rookie cards are coveted by collectors across the globe and have been in the dreams of kids since 1989, in particular the legendary 1989 Ken Griffey Jr. Upper Deck Rookie Card.
+His rookie cards are coveted by collectors across the globe and have been in the dreams of kids since 1989, particularly the legendary 1989 Ken Griffey Jr. Upper Deck Rookie Card.
 There are tens of thousands of 1989 Upper Deck Ken Griffey Jr. rookie cards, so you must be ultra-picky when investing.
 We typically only invest in PSA 10, PSA 9, BGS 9.5, and SGC Gold 100.

-This is why you must focus on the cream of the crop!… PSA 10 1989 Ken Griffey Jr. Upper Deck rookie cards are worth far from nothing and destroy the S&P 500 in a head to head match up over the last 3 years! (see chart below).
+PSA 10 1989 Ken Griffey Jr. Upper Deck rookie cards are a top-rated investment as they destroyed the S&P 500 in a head-to-head match-up over the last three years! (see chart below).

 1989 Ken Griffey Jr. Upper Deck PSA 10 vs S&P 500

 As you can see, the card has gained roughly 45% since 1/1/2017, while the S&P 500 is at 9.39%.
 The ’89 UD KG Jr. rookie card seems to do very well in times of distress as it rose in value while the S&P 500 tanked via the COVID-19 outbreak.

 We’re not saying sell all your stock and buy Ken Griffey Jr. rookie cards, but we are saying this card (and other high-end sports card investments: read our best sports cards to buy now write-up) makes for an excellent hedge against the stock market losses.
 We recommend investing as much as 15% of your investment into high-end sports cards.